kirajano/wiki-streams/README.md

-## Wikipedia Event Streaming with Kafka
+## Wikipedia Event Streaming and Real-Time Analytics with Kafka + ElasticStack

 ### Purpose
 Use the MediaWiki Event Stream API to run real-time analyitcs using Kafka + Elastic Stack.